 Concussions, a type of traumatic brain injury, are all too common among young athletes.
-Helmets and mouth guards reduce the risk of other injuries, but do not protect your child from a concussion.
+Helmets and mouth guards reduce players’ risk of other injuries, but are not a safeguard against concussion.
 So, if protective equipment can’t keep players safe, what can?

-Dr. Michael O’Brien, director of the Sports Concussion Clinic at Boston Children’s Hospital, helps athletes who have sustained concussions get back in the game.
+Dr. Michael O’Brien, director of the Sports Concussion Clinic at Boston Children’s Hospital, helps athletes who’ve had concussions get back in the game.
 He also works with athletes to prevent concussions.
 Preparation and clear communication, he says, can go a long way toward reducing athletes’ risk.

 Train in the off season